greggman/simple-new-tab-page/README.md

 ### Considering

-- [ ] remove the time?
+- [X] remove the time?

   I'm not sure what the point of having the time/date/battery in the middle is.
   The time/date/battery is shown on both windows(bottom right) and mac(top right) at all times so not much point in having it on the new-tab-page.
-On the other hand it feels more "designed" with somethign there than just the photo.
+On the other hand it feels more "designed" with something there than just the photo.
   If you have ideas what to replace it with.
 MOTD?

-- [ ]  Remove other devices?
+- [X]  Remove other devices?

-- [ ]  Add prefs
+- [X]  Add prefs

   Then you could turn on/off the video and maybe set some other things like font or position, choose what to show